kunalmodi/web3-exploration/kunalm.xyz/posts/ipfs-website.md

 relative_prefix: "../"
 ---

-I've been diving into IPFS recently, and took it as an oppurtunity to migrate my blog (this page!) to IPFS.
-[IPFS](https://ipfs.io/) is a peer-to-peer protocol for hypermedia (web content) that is decentralized (think BitTorrent) and versioned/immutable (think Git) - essentially a more open, safe, and auditable way to store files online.
+I've been diving into IPFS recently, and took it as an oppurtunity to migrate my blog (this website!) to IPFS.
+This page can be accessed on your browser via traditional DNS (kunalm.xyz), [IPFS](https://cloudflare-ipfs/ipfs/Qmb98SP1LpgtKcYD96jKEfzd8J5tDHtuoh3oQpLkeWtEXr/), and [IPNS](https://cloudflare-ipfs.com/ipns/_dnslink.kunalm.xyz/).

+A little background: [IPFS](https://ipfs.io/) is a peer-to-peer protocol for hypermedia (web content) that is decentralized (think BitTorrent) and versioned/immutable (think Git) - essentially a more open, safe, and auditable way to store files online.
 For these reasons, IPFS is a core part of Web3 infrastructure - many DApps (like Uniswap) are served from IPFS to prevent tampering and censorship, and NFT metadata is often stored in IPFS.

 I won't go into much detail on how IPFS works, but the relevant principles are:
 - Content is indexed by a hash of it's content (called a CID).
 Every change will result in a new CID.
 - Any node can advertise that it is hosting the CID content.
-It's as simple as `ipfs add index.html` to tell the network about a new file, and serve that file to the web
+It's as simple as `ipfs add index.html` to tell the network about a new file, and serve that file to the web.
 - Content exists if (and only if) there is a node serving it.
 While gateways will cache content, at least 1 node needs to host the original file.
-This is called "pinning" and there are a variety of third party hosts that will do this for you (like [Pinata](https://pinata.cloud), [Infura](https://infura.io/), and [arweave](https://www.arweave.org/))
+This is called "pinning" and there are a variety of third party hosts that will do this for you (like [Pinata](https://pinata.cloud), [Infura](https://infura.io/), and [arweave](https://www.arweave.org/)).
 - To access IPFS content via HTTP, you need a gateway that can resolve an IPFS url (`ipfs://$CID`).
-There are a variety of public ones(like cloudflare-ipfs.com/ and gateway.ipfs.io), and certain applications like [Opera](https://blogs.opera.com/tips-and-tricks/2021/02/opera-crypto-files-for-keeps-ipfs-unstoppable-domains/) support the protocol natively.
+There are a variety of public ones(like cloudflare-ipfs.com and gateway.ipfs.io), and certain applications like [Opera](https://blogs.opera.com/tips-and-tricks/2021/02/opera-crypto-files-for-keeps-ipfs-unstoppable-domains/) support the protocol natively.

 With that in mind, the first step is generating an html site.